nssingh-ml/Todo_list_assignment/README.md

 # Todo_list_assignment
-Doubt:-
+Updated code
-Not able to arrange drag and drop in todo list.
+drag and drop is implemented.
+date parsing is implemented.
+view backlog is implemented.
+Activity log is implemented.
+filters searching and sorting is implemented. add todo is functional.